 There are many tasks to perform when you travel.
-Questions constantly need to be answered.
-Where are you going to stay?
+Questions constantly need to be answered: Where are you going to stay?
 What visas do you need?
 What currency is accepted?
 Who’s going to make transport inquiries?
 Who’s going to book flights?

-Splitting up these tasks early on can make traveling with your partner far easier and much less stressful than a disorganised approach, giving you time to focus on the thrills and experiences rather than the mundane and nitty-gritty aspects of long-term travel.
+Splitting up these tasks early on can make traveling with your partner far easier and much less stressful than a disorganized approach, giving you time to focus on the thrills and experiences rather than the mundane and nitty-gritty aspects of long-term travel.

 Anthony and I learned from the get-go that it pays to know who’s doing what on the road.
 We both now have our own little roles we take on every day.

-For example, I now am the official key bearer to our room, which means I’m responsible for making sure our room is locked and that I have the key safely tucked away and on me at all times.
-We spent far too many nights early on our trip having the same conversation:
+For example, I now am the official key bearer for our room, which means I’m responsible for making sure our room is locked and that I have the key safely tucked away and on me at all times.
+We spent far too many nights early on during our trip having the same conversation: